torquemad/Project1-TicTacToe/README.md

 - Found a bug?
 Report it on GitHub and include a code sample.

-- Please don't hesitate to get in touch on the [Twitters](https://twitter.com/louisgmoore) if you have any cool ideas or would like to contribute to this project.
+- Please don't hesitate to get in touch on the [Twitters](https://twitter.com/louisgmoore) if you have any cool ideas, or would like to contribute to this project.

 Cheers, Louis